About the Vibe Graveyard

 The Vibe Graveyard is a digital cemetery dedicated to preserving the memory of the spectacular disasters and coding catastrophes that went hilariously wrong.
 We collect and catalog real stories of when "vibe-coded" development meets the harsh reality of production environments.

-Each tombstone in our graveyard represents a lesson learned the hard way, a reminder that sometimes the best intentions and "quick fixes" can lead to the most expensive mistakes.
+Each tombstone in our graveyard represents a lesson learned the hard way; a reminder that sometimes cost-cutting and lazy shortcuts can lead to the most expensive mistakes, including having to publicly walk back hasty decisions - as most companies who've tried to replace humans with AI have already found out.

 What is "Vibe Coding"?

-Vibe-coding is when someone leans on AI tools like ChatGPT, Copilot, or Claude to write most (or all) of their code without really understanding the language, framework, or technology themselves.
-They sling prompts at some language model, copy-paste whatever slop comes back, and hope that it doesn't end up fragile, insecure, or completely broken.
+Vibe-coding is when someone leans on AI tools like ChatGPT, Copilot, or Claude to write pretty much all of their code without really understanding the language, framework, or technology themselves.
+They sling a prompt at some language model, copy-paste whatever slop comes back, and just sort of hope that it doesn't end up fragile, insecure, or completely broken.

 Why Document These?